Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 Calibration & Commissioning

-Two-week installation followed by a full week of smart system calibration — programming lighting scenes, testing motorized cabinets through 1,000 cycles, and tuning the NFC wine system.
+Installation followed by smart system calibration — programming lighting scenes, cycle-testing the motorized cabinets, and tuning the NFC wine system.

 • System calibration